Red Bar

 Many resistors do have markings on them.
 There are three systems that are used:

-A three figure SMT resistor marking system is the one that is normally used for standard tolerance resistors.
+A three figure SMT resistor coding system is the one that is normally used for standard tolerance resistors.

 As the name indicates this SMD resistor marking system uses three figures.
-The first two indicate the significant figures, and the third is a multiplier.
+The first two figures in the code indicate the significant figures, and the third is a multiplier.
 This is the same as the coloured rings used for wired resistors, except that actual numbers are used instead of colours.

 Therefore an SMD resistor with the figures 472 would have a resistance of 47 x 102 ohms, or 4.7kΩ.
 However beware of resistors marked with figures such as 100.
 This is not 100 ohms, but it follows the scheme exactly and it is 10 x 100 or 10 x 1 = 10 Ω.